katiesaund/brad_website/content/project/FIRST/index.md

   focal_point = "Smart"
 +++

-Since 2013 I have served as a mentor for the FIRST robotics team "Error 404: Page Not Found".
+From 2013 to 2020 I served as a mentor for the FIRST robotics team "Error 404: Page Not Found" in Seattle.
 I have worked with the same group of kids as they progressed from Lego League to FTC.

+They have all since graduated high school and gone on to college.
+The team website is available http://404robotics.com/